Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution

-Other popular skew-$t$ distributions, including the restricted multivariate skew-$t$ (rMST) distribution \cite{sahu2003new} and unrestricted multivariate skew-$t$ (uMST) distribution \cite{lin2010robust}, are also capable of modeling asymmetry and fat-tailness.
-In this paper, ghMST are preferred for two reasons.
-Foremost, fitting uMST and rMST distributions is considered impractical due to their complicated hierarchical structure and the absence of efficient estimation algorithms \cite{lee2013mixtures,lee2014finite}.
-For example, Existing implementations\footnote{For fitting the uMST and rMST distribution, we apply the R packages EMMIXuskew \cite{mclachlan2013emmixuskew} and EMMIXskew \cite{wang2018package}, respectively. } may not fit the uMST and rMST distribution when $N\geq10$ and $N\geq30$, respectively.
-In contrast, existing EM algorithms can fit the ghMST distribution with thousands of assets \cite{aas2006generalized,breymann2013ghyp,mcneil2015quantitative}.
-On the other hand, more complex distributions do not always guarantee better out-of-sample fitting performance.
+On the other hand, rMST distributions do not provide better out-of-sample fitting performance.
 To show this, we conduct a simple experiment as follows.
-In each realization, we randomly select $N$ assets from SP500 stock list.
+In each realization, we randomly select $N$ assets from SP$500$ stock list.
 Then, we randomly pick the data from $15N$ continuous trading days to form the data set $\mathcal{D}$.
 Without shuffle, $\mathcal{D}$ is split into training set $\mathcal{D}_{\text{train}}$ and test set $\mathcal{D}_{\text{test}}$ by assigning the $2/3$ data to the former and the remaining $1/3$ to the latter.
-For each candidate distribution, the optimal set of parameters is obtained via the training set
+For each distribution, the optimal parameters are obtained via the training set